 The Nomad Living Guesthouse was designed and built in 2013 by Arnold Aarssen from Studio ArTe.
-It is based in the Algarve region of Portugal and uses only one 40 foot shipping container which provides over 300 square foot of living space.
+It is based in the Algarve region of Portugal.
+Only one 40-foot shipping container was used, which provides over 300 square feet of living space.

 © Luis da Cruz

-Finally how could we utilise passive solar energy for the container.
+Finally, how could we utilize passive solar energy for the container.
 We did this by placing large windows in the container facing south west.

 4. Taj Malodge

-Larry Wade from seacontainercabin, built his shipping container home back in 2010 and in total the home cost around $35,000 USD to build.
-Larry used two 40 foot shipping containers to make his new home and it features solar panels on the roof which are used to provide electric and heat water.
+Larry Wade built his shipping container home for a cost of around $35,000.
+Larry used two 40-foot shipping containers to make his new home.
+It features solar panels on the roof which are used to provide electric and to heat water.

-Everything about building out a container was new to me and there wasn’t any useful info that I could find, so for me I really can’t think of anything that stands out from the rest.
-I can say that the one thing that I wished I had not done was buy my containers without seeing them- I took the company’s word that they would be in good shape.
+Everything about building with a container was new to me and there wasn’t any useful info that I could find.
+For me I really can’t think of anything that stands out from the rest.
+I can say that the one thing that I wished I had not done was buy my containers without seeing them.
+I took the company’s word that they would be in good shape.
 They were beat all to heck.

-The good thing was that most of the really dinted places would end up being cut out of the containers anyway.
-And I wished I had known that it doesn’t cost that much more for a One-Trip container and they are like brand new.
+The good thing was that most of the really dented places would end up being cut out of the containers anyway.
+I do wish I had known that it doesn’t cost that much more for a one trip container and they are like brand new.